anaschwendler/vcr_example/testing-with-vcr.md

 ## Conclusion

 VCR seems to be a very reliable tool to fake request to APIs.
 But we still need to be aware that sometimes APIs can change and with that we need to record our tests again.
-This process should be simple and easy to reproduce, so for more tips regarding VCR use, I recommend [this](https://fabioperrella.github.io/10_tips_to_help_using_the_VCR_gem_in_your_ruby_test_suite.html) blog post
+This process should be simple and easy to reproduce, so for more tips regarding VCR use, I recommend [this](https://fabioperrella.github.io/10_tips_to_help_using_the_VCR_gem_in_your_ruby_test_suite.html) blog post.

+### Hiding confidential credentials in vcr_cassettes

+There is an configuration option available to filter sensitive data that can be used to prevent it from being written to the cassete files, the documentation is [here](https://relishapp.com/vcr/vcr/v/5-0-0/docs/configuration/filter-sensitive-data)

 ## References
 https://github.com/vcr/vcr